Founded in 1937, the Sheppard Company of Hanover, Penn. made waves with diesel farm equipment.

 Richard Sterner of Chambersburg, Penn., has a collection of Sheppard tractors.
 A retired toolmaker, he switched some years ago from restoring antique automobiles to seeking Sheppards, a link to his youth.

-"I have to thank Mr. Bob (Sheppard) for giving me a job, and getting me started," he says.
+"I have to thank Mr. Richard (Sheppard) for giving me a job, and getting me started," he says.
 "I started work with them in 1949, the same year they started producing the tractors.
 I was with them for a couple of years."

 Richard, a Hanover native and vice president of the Sheppard Diesel Club, has four complete tractors and one in the early stages of restoration.
 He also has a McCormick W-6 tractor from the late 1940s in which he's installed a Sheppard three-cylinder diesel conversion in place of the tractor's original four-cylinder gas engine.